Start Your LLC Online With Nolo Today

 All LLCs doing business in Georgia must file an annual registration with the SOS.
 The annual registration is due every year between January 1 and April 1.
 (Ga.
 Code § 14-11-1103 (2023).)

 You can file your annual registration online.
+If you have no changes to your registration, you can use the SOS's One Click online service, a streamlined process that doesn't require you to log in to your eCorp account.
 You can choose to file your registration for the next one, two, or three years.
 You can also print out and submit your annual registration form by mail.
-As of 2023, the annual registration fee is $50.
-Submitting your registration by mail costs an extra $10.

-Additional Help Starting Your Georgia LLC
+Additional Help With Your Georgia LLC

 If you want specialized help in creating your LLC, check out Form Your Own Limited Liability Company, by Anthony Mancuso (Nolo).
 For an end-to-end solution, you can use our online LLC formation service.
 Just answer a few questions about the company you want to start and we'll take care of the paperwork for you.